 A: If the can is unopened and not damaged, it may still be safe.
 However, check smell, color, and texture before use.

 A: Frozen evaporated milk often changes texture after thawing, making it ideal for savory cooking or baking rather than smooth drinks like coffee.
-To learn how to restore its texture and get expert usage tips, see our full evaporated milk freezing guide.
+To learn how to restore its texture and get expert usage tips, see our full evaporated milk freezing & storage guide.

 A: Yes.
 Shaking or stirring helps mix any natural separation.